Are potatoes gluten-free?

 But you can’t always trust French fries to be gluten-free because they may be dusted with flour or given a flour-based coating to make them crispy.

-The fries are likely cooked in a fryer where other flour coated foods are fried too.
+When you eat out at a restaurant or food truck, the fries are likely cooked in a fryer where other flour coated foods are fried too.
 So they get gluten that way too.
+(Ask if they have a dedicated gf fryer or some other method for keeping them safe)

 You have to watch out for the other ingredients that are mixed in with dishes like scalloped potatoes.
 But it is absolutely possible to make almost any potato based dish gluten-free.

 Oreida makes several French fries that are gluten free including crinkle fries and steak fries.
 Look on the bag to verify they are gluten free.
-These are available in the freezer aisle of most grocers.
+These are available in the freezer aisle of most grocers nationwide.

-You can usually find gluten free tater tots from regional and local gluten free food makers.
+Alternatively, you can find gluten free tater tots from regional and local gluten free food makers.
 Check Whole Foods or your local natural food market for options.

 So yes, potatoes are gluten-free.
 But watch out for French fries, tater tots, and potato based dishes where other ingredients may be added that are not gluten-free.